 For those of you lurking behind the bushes with your star map of Hollywood or Beverly Hills, this may not be the most appetizing way to spend a Saturday.
 But if you want to have a little peek into the life of Charles Bukowski, then there is a bus tour that will lead you to his favorite haunts.

 A poet and a novelist, Charles Bukowski’s work seemed directly influenced by his geography.
-Living and working in Los Angeles, Bukowski’s prodigious works seems to detail his path all around the city.
+Living and working in Los Angeles, Bukowski’s prodigious works seem to detail his path all around the city.

 The Bukowski Tour Begins at Phillipe The Original

 Our stroll through Bukowski’s life in Los Angeles began at Phillipe The Original.
 The restaurant famous for its French dip sandwiches opened its doors to visitors in 1908 and has been serving up beef, pork, and ham sandwiches ever since.

 Inside, hay is strewn all over the floor and customers put their orders at the slightly irritated cashier ladies behind the counter.
 After eating up our sandwiches, the tour continued on to the Terminal Annex where Bukowski worked most of his life as a mail sorter.

 The Terminal Annex building is an art deco masterpiece still home to a small post office, as well as a series of stunning murals.
 Bukowski worked at the post office for a number of years during which time he wrote numerous poems.

 The tour then continued to the Los Angeles Central Library where Bukowski spent much of his free time.
 There, the “Poet Laureate of Skid Row” probably spent hours upon hours in search of finding his voice.